FortiAnalyzer

 FGT FAZ test connectivity.JPG

-3) Verify FortiGate Geographic Coordinate had been configured on FortiAnalyzer GUI.
+1. Verify FortiGate Geographic Coordinate has been configured in the FortiAnalyzer GUI.
+Go to Device Manager, select FortiGate, then select Edit.

 Edit FGT detail on FAZ.JPG